dzcgaara/OVO-Open-Vocabulary-Occupancy/README.md

 ## Introduction

+Semantic occupancy prediction aims to infer dense geometry and semantics of surroundings for an autonomous agent to operate safely in the 3D environment.
+Existing occupancy prediction methods are almost entirely trained on human-annotated volumetric data.
+Although of high quality, the generation of such 3D annotations is laborious and costly, restricting them to a few specific object categories in the training dataset.

-Open Vocabulary Occupancy (OVO) is a novel approach that enables semantic occupancy prediction for arbitrary classes without the need for 3D annotations during training.
-The key components of our approach are: (1) knowledge distillation from a pre-trained 2D open-vocabulary segmentation model to the 3D occupancy network, and (2) pixel-voxel filtering for generating high-quality training data.
+We propose Open Vocabulary Occupancy (OVO), a novel approach that allows semantic occupancy prediction of arbitrary classes but without the need for 3D annotations during training.
+Keys to our approach are (1) knowledge distillation from a pre-trained 2D open-vocabulary segmentation model to the 3D occupancy network, and (2) pixel-voxel filtering for high-quality training data generation.
 The resulting framework is simple, compact, and compatible with most state-of-the-art semantic occupancy prediction models.
-On the NYUv2 and SemanticKITTI datasets, OVO achieves competitive performance compared to supervised semantic occupancy prediction approaches.
-Additionally, extensive analyses and ablation studies are conducted to provide insights into the design of the proposed framework.

-OVO enables knowledge distillation from a pre-trained 2D open-vocabulary segmentation model to the 3D occupancy network.
-We also propose a simple yet effective voxel filtering mechanism for high-quality training data selection.
-The whole pipeline is trained end-to-end and only the parameters of the 3D occupancy network will be updated.
-Red dashed arrows indicate the backward pass for the three feature alignment losses.
-During inference, text embeddings (bottom row) of both base and novel categories can be used to predict the semantic label for each voxel.

 ![](assets/model.png)